mrjackdavis/skeleton-scene-generator-fractal/readme.md

 You can also mount `./src/` into the container so that it doesn't need to be re-run every time you make a change.
 You can do this by adding the following parameter:

     -v $(pwd)/src/:/app/

+## Testing

+For quick and dirty testing, use `test.py` and add `/app/test.py` to the end of the docker command